nwadedx/ofxCMT/README.md

 # ofxCMT
 Consensus-based Matching and Tracking of Keypoints (CMT) is a novel object tracking algorithm.
-Optical flow estimation is used to derived the movement of keypoints in a target ROI, and track their transformation over time.
+Optical flow estimation is used to derive the movement of keypoints in a target ROI, and track their transformation over time.
 Keypoints are continually recomputed through a clustering function and an updated bounding box is solved for each frame.
 This is an error prone process but allows a very robust, lossy track of arbitrary and changing features without training a matching algorithm.

 ofxCMT wraps DelMottea's C++ port of Python CMT: https://github.com/delmottea/libCMT